JuliaMath/DoubleFloats.jl/README.md

 ----

 <a name="involvement">β</a>: If you want to get involved with moving `Double32` performance forward, great.
 I would provide guidance.
+Otherwise, for most purposes you are better off using `Float64` than `Double32` (`Float64` has more significant bits, wider exponent range, and is much faster).

 ----
 [contrib-url]: https://juliamath.github.io/DoubleFloats.jl/latest/man/contributing/